-In 2015, we enhanced our stock ownership guidelines to require our executive officers to hold 50% of shares issued upon the vesting of RSUs and shares acquired upon exercise of stock options until our stock ownership guidelines are met.
+In 2015, we enhanced our stock ownership guidelines to require our executive officers to hold 50% of shares issued upon the vesting of RSUs until our stock ownership guidelines are met.
+In 2021, we amended our stock ownership guidelines to require our chief executive officer and members of our board of directors to hold shares of our stock equivalent in value to four times annual base salary or retainer, as applicable.

-As of March 1, 2021, all of our executive officers were in compliance with our then current stock ownership guidelines.
-On March 9, 2021, after reviewing market practices of comparable organizations, our compensation committee approved an amendment to our stock ownership guidelines that requires our chief executive officer to hold shares of our stock equivalent in value to four times his annual base salary, which is aligned with the revised stock ownership requirements for our board of directors.
+As of March 1, 2022, all of our executive officers were in compliance with our then current stock ownership guidelines.
+In March 2022, after reviewing market practices of comparable organizations, our compensation committee approved an amendment to our stock ownership guidelines that requires our chief executive officer to hold shares of our stock equivalent in value to five times his annual base salary, which is aligned with the revised stock ownership requirements for our board of directors.
 Our director stock ownership guidelines are described under "Director Compensation."
 Mr. Powell is also compliant with the amended stock ownership guidelines.
-We believe this change will further align our ownership guidelines with the best practices in the market.
+We believe this change further aligns our ownership guidelines with the best practices in the market.